 - Located about 1.5 miles north of the Arch, the MRT is a public, general purpose facility that transloads a wide variety of bulk commodities: salt, steel products, pipes, fertilizer, scrap, grain, aluminum ingots, coal, mulch, magnetite, project cargo, etc. It boasts a 2000' dock, 40-acre yard, rail spur into yard, 90K SF warehouse.
 It is the northern-most lock- and ice-free port on the Mississippi River.

 - The Port Authority works with long-term MRT operator, SCF Lewis and Clark Terminals (www.seacorholdings.com), to continually upgrade the facility and market its options to national and international shipping interests.

 - In concert with SCF, the Port Authority plans and manages MRT construction projects.
 Rail upgrade now ongoing to allow the MRT to handle unit trains.

 Port Project Manager: Roland Comfort, 314.657.3744, email@example.com

 Current Projects by SLDC and the St. Louis Port Authority

-Municipal River Terminal Rail Access Plan, 2016
+Municipal River Terminal Rail Improvements: Engineering Contracts, 2016-2021

 View of south riverfront looking north.
 From St. Louis, 30-45 barge tows operate downstream and 15-or-fewer barge tows operate upstream.
 Fleeting areas, like barge parking lots, allow tows to be reconfigured, depending upon origin and destination of goods.